Shrikant Shinde: Political career

 Dr. Shinde took initiative to strengthen the medical facilities in Kalyan Constituency.
-He followed up on the renovation of ESIC Hospital (Ulhasnagar) equipped with 100 beds & all upgraded machinery, MRI and City Scan facility at reasonable cost in KDMC Hospital and Chhatrapati Shivaji Hospital Kalwa, Dialysis Centers in Shastrinagar & Netivali (Dombivali).
-Based on the PPP model, City Scan and MRI will be available for the public at a reasonable price in Shastrinagar and Rukminibai Hospital.
+He followed up on the renovation of ESIC Hospital (Ulhasnagar) equipped with 100 beds & all upgraded machinery, MRI and CT Scan facility at reasonable cost in KDMC Hospital and Chhatrapati Shivaji Hospital Kalwa, Dialysis Centers in Shastrinagar & Netivali (Dombivali).
+Based on the PPP model, CT Scan and MRI will be available for the public at a reasonable price in Shastrinagar and Rukminibai Hospital.
 Sanitary Napkin vending machine set up at Zilha Parishad's School.